djeada/Databases-Notes/notes/02_database_design/05_data_integrity_and_constraints.md

 To maintain referential integrity, we define a foreign key constraint:

 - CustomerID in Orders table references CustomerID in Customers table.
-- For Orders table CustomerID: FK -> Customers
+- For Orders table `CustomerID: FK -> Customers`.
-- For Customers tbale CustomerID: PK
+- For Customers tbale `CustomerID: PK`.

 ### Implement Domain and Business Rule Constraints